-CMU has completed an exhaustive campus master planning process.
+In 2021, CMU completed an exhaustive campus master planning process.
 A major part of this process was the completion of a space utilization study.
 The study utilized national standards as prescribed by the Postsecondary Education Facilities Inventory and Classification Manual as well as the Space Utilization Guidelines of the State of Michigan Major Project Design Manual.
 These standards place an emphasis on safety and share best practices related to facilities.
 The analysis found that CMU is operating at capacity in many buildings, including in Brooks Hall.
 Instructional laboratories in Brooks Hall host more courses and students than any other labs on campus.

 The planned renovation will convert poor-quality and outdated laboratories into modern research space with cutting-edge technology.
 This renovation will allow for high-level research that requires additional hood space and air handling, and will create flexibility in scheduling laboratory space across campus.
+These improvements serve to broaden the opportunities available to undergraduate students for hands-on research and learning opportunities, a common benefit that students cite in the reasons they have chosen to attend CMU.

 CMU's Academic Planning and Analysis (AP&A) department analyzes usage of space across campus as well.
 This information is critical in planning course sections and locations as well as the overall utilization of space.
-In a recent study, AP&A found that laboratories in Brooks Hall hosted 146 course sections (many of which meet numerous times per week) and 2,183 unique students in the 2018-2019 academic year, the most of any laboratory spaces on campus.
+In a recent pre-pandemic study, AP&A found that laboratories in Brooks Hall hosted 146 course sections (many of which meet numerous times per week) and 2,183 unique students in the 2018-2019 academic year, the most of any laboratory spaces on campus.
 The teaching laboratories in Brooks Hall are heavily utilized throughout the week and it is important to note that this laboratory space is necessary for the delivery of our programs.
 The renovation will improve the utility of these facilities by allowing a wider variety of experiments and observations to be conducted safely by science and engineering students.